woossi0/suite/docs/usermanual/source/apps/clientsdkintro/viewer/googlelayer.rst

 Adding a Google base layer
 ==========================

+This section describes how to add the ability to add a Google Maps layer to the viewer application.

-.. warning::  Before adding Google components to your applications, make sure that Google's Terms of Use allow you to do so.
+.. warning:: Before adding Google components to your applications, make sure that the `Google Terms of Use <https://developers.google.com/terms/>`_ allow you to do so.

+Navigate to the :file:`src/app/app.js` in the :file:`myviewer` directory.
+Open up this file in a text editor.
+In the `API documentation <../../../sdk-api/>`_, find the `gxp.plugins.GoogleSource <../../../sdk-api/lib/plugins/GoogleSource.html>`_ tool.
+This provides the base Google Maps functionality.

-Open up :file:`app.js`, search for the ``sources`` section, and add a Google source:
+The ``ptype`` for ``gxp.plugins.GoogleSource`` is ``gxp_googlesource``.
+Open up :file:`app.js`, and configure this tool:

 .. code-block:: javascript